aleshaleksey/fansys23/base-rules.md

 In hostile or wilderness environments characters must often take additions steps before they can safely and effectively rest.
 These steps are:
 - Find suitable site vs terrain camping threshold + weather scouting modifier.
 (Skill or special ability).
 Successful check gives advantage on ameliorate/fortify check.
 - Skill roll to ameliorate/fortify site vs terrain camping threshold + weather camping modifier.
 (Skill or special ability)
 - Set sentry and watch for hostiles.
-Succesful fortification roll gives the camp cover, and the sentry advantage on rolls to detect ambushes coming for them (Skill or special ability).
+Successful fortification roll gives the camp cover, and the sentry advantage on rolls to detect ambushes coming for them (Skill or special ability).
 - Resolve possible encounters.
 - Regain resources (HP, SP, MP) if the rest is successful.

 Failure to ameliorate a suitable site leads to [CON] save, with the threshold determined by terrain, weather (see tables above) and any bonuses from special abilities and spells.

-#### Environemental hazards.
+#### Environmental hazards.
 (TODO)
 Depending on the nature of an environment being explored, it is possible to encounter various hazards.
 This ranges from weather related hazards like storms, extreme heat and , to terrain dangers such as raging rivers, avalanches and rockfall, to "man"-made dangers such as traps in dungeons.

 #### Inclement Weather Hazards (TODO: Make a full table of all weather and consequences.)
 Inclement weather has two severities: **Severe** and **Extreme**.
 The following inclement weather types exist.
 Here is a brief overview.
 - **Precipitation.** (Rain, snow, sleet, ash.)
-This can lead to poor visibility, difficult movment due to boggy ground or accumulation, or evencollapse of structures (snow, ash).
+This can lead to poor visibility, difficult movement due to boggy ground or accumulation, or even collapse of structures (snow, ash).
 - **Wind.** Can damage structures.
 Can knock prone smaller creature and impede movement.
 Dangerous for flying creatures.
 Makes ranged attacks difficult.
 - **Temperature.** Very low or high temperatures.
 Being in temperatures an entity is not acclimatised to can quickly lead to exhaustion (hypothermia, hyperthermia, dehydration) or even death.
 It is more difficult to recuperate under these conditions.
-In particular, trying to recuperate in unamelioriated camps may require a roll, or be impossible.
+In particular, trying to recuperate in unameliorated camps may require a roll, or be impossible.
 - **Visibility.** Poor visibility is usually caused be caused by extreme precipitation, fog, murky water, cosmic clouds or darkness.
 It is easier to hide, and harder to detect, navigate and aim in poor visibility.
 In zero visibility targeted attacks with range and reach weapons, as well as certain spells are impossible, and other targeted attacks suffer a penalty.
 In areas of zero (extreme) visibility all creatures are considered for all intents and purposes BOTH **blinded** and **invisible**. **NB:** Visibility can refer to senses other than sight in some exotic cases.

 Any given inclement weather phenomenon may cause more than one effect.
 Here are some suggested ratings.
 - **Fog**/**Mist**: Poor/Zero visibility.
-- **Torrential Rain**: Severe precipitiaiton, poor visibility.
+- **Torrential Rain**: Severe precipitation, poor visibility.
 - **Gale**: Severe wind.
 - **Hurricane**: Extreme wind.
 - **Tornado**: Extreme wind, poor visibility.
-- **Taiphoon**: Extreme wind, severe precipitation.
+- **Typhoon**: Extreme wind, severe precipitation.
 - **Blizzard**: Severe/Extreme temperature (cold), extreme precipitation(snow), severe visibility, severe wind.\
 - **Whiteout**: Zero visibility, severe precipitation(snow).
 - **Sand Storm**: Zero visibility, severe/extreme wind, severe/extreme precipitation (sand).